TITLE 4

 b.
 The number of persons or entities receiving financial assistance, and from what source.

 c.
-The location of the social equity licenses.
+The location of the social equity licensed premises.

 d.
 If applicable, the number of new jobs or other forms of economic output created as a result of the social equity licenses.